vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 ### task 2. set the potential to a gaussian placed at the centre with size = 2 and strenght = 4.
 Initialise the
-# wave function using the thomas-fermi groundstate and relax the system for 100 time steps.
+# wave function using the thomas-fermi ground-state and relax the system for 100 time steps.
 Plot the result

 ```